Listen to a sample of one of the best sci fi audiobooks, Battlefield Earth, here:

 • Cinematic soundtrack with more than 150,000 sound effects.

-• A cast of 67 actors—many of whom are celebrity voices from TV, films, and games—performing 198 characters.
+• Dramatized by a cast of 67 actors—many of whom are celebrity voices from TV, films, and games—performing 198 characters, creating a theater of the mind experience.

 • Now available on USB Drive.
 Plays on any MP3 enabled player.
 Convenient to listen to in the car, on your device or computer.